TheCoopNetwork/GMD-blockchain/docker-build/README.md

 ## Docker build

 Uses docker to compile the GMD node for Linux/MacOS.

+Two builds are created:

+- Java build
   Build is created in output/ directory.
   OpenJDK is included in build.

 ### Prerequisites